skyportal/kowalski/readme.md

 - Removes the cutouts to reduce traffic
 - Joins the alert by its `objectId` with the corresponding entry in the `ZTF_alerts_aux` collection containing the cross-matches and archival photometry

-The user-defined stages come after.
+The user-defined stages come after that.
 In the example below, an alert gets selected if it has a high `drb` score and it has no match with the `CLU_20190625` catalog.

 ```json